-- The property may be ineligible if there are factors affecting the health and safety of occupants.
+The property may be ineligible if there are factors affecting the health and safety of occupants.
 Structural soundness is a must.

 Homes not meeting HUD Property Guidelines, the appraiser will note the defects in the appraisal report.
 Either home sellers and/or buyers need to correct them.

 FHA 203k Renovation Loans allow acquisition and construction loan all in one closing.
 3.5% down payment on the after-improved value is required

 Common Issues And Deficiencies On Property Not Meeting FHA Appraisal Guidelines

 HUD requires that the subject property be habitable.

 - Cannot have health hazards such as loose wiring, peeling paint, broken windows